 - Enrolled courses must be those which, if completed, would have fulfilled graduation requirements. - The student must have a grade point average at the time of death which meets SUSLA's graduation requirements.

 RESIDENT CREDIT REQUIREMENTS

-The University requires that each student seeking an associate degree must earn at least thirty (30) semester hours of credit as a resident attending Southern University at Shreveport during the spring or fall semester.
-Since the number of residency credit hours may be different for certain academic programs, students are required to consult with their academic advisors to develop a degree plan during the first semester of enrollment.
+The University requires that each student seeking an associate degree must earn at least thirty (30) semester hours of credit as a resident attending Southern University at Shreveport.

 Student Fees and Expenses

 FEES AND EXPENSES